Arcan-Tech/arcan-docs/docs/index.md

 # Welcome to Arcan Documentation

-Arcan is an automatic tool for software quality analysis and (Architectural) Technical Debt detection.
+Arcan is an automatic tool for software quality analysis and (Architectural) Technical Debt detection, evaluation and visualisation.

 Arcan helps you keep Technical Debt under control and avoid its shortcomings.
 The tool analyses 5 programming languages and integrates into your CI pipeline to ensure that your code continuously meets high-quality standards.